Mohit240701/Database-Project/crud_sql.md

-/* #7- For each book authored by "Stephen King", retrieve the title and the number of copies owned by the library branch whose name is "Central".*/
+#7- For each book authored by "Stephen King", retrieve the title and the number of copies owned by the library branch whose name is "Central".

 CREATE PROC dbo.BookbyAuthorandBranch
 	(@BranchName varchar(50) = 'Central', @AuthorName varchar(50) = 'Stephen King')